 Vehicle requirements and services agreement

-- Keep the safety inspection certificate current and provide a copy of any subsequent recertifications to the yards supervisor of driver training.
+- Keep the safety inspection certificate current and provide a copy of any subsequent recertifications to City of Vancouver representative

 Tare weights for trucks will now be calculated by: